amanjaiswal777/AUTHEER-A-Voice-Based-Speaker-Authentication-Systems/README.md

 # AUTHEER: A Voice-Based Speaker Authentication Systems

-This repository is the implementation of the paper **"AUTHEER: A Voice-Based Speaker Authentication Systems"** published in **"International Journal of Advanced Science and Technology"** (**IJAST**).
+This repository is the implementation of the paper "**AUTHEER: A Voice-Based Speaker Authentication Systems**" published in "**International Journal of Advanced Science and Technology**" (**IJAST**).
 Official source link to the page could be found here:-
 Link - "http://sersc.org/journals/index.php/IJAST/article/view/31493"

 ## Introduction